 Switching

 Depending on how long your MRI scan is expected to take, you may find it useful to use more than one method during the scan.
 If one method isn’t working you can just switch to another till the scan is over.
+As many of us have experienced, our minds often do not like staying focused on one thing.
+By switching between the above methods, it will be easier to keep your mind occupied for the duration of your MRI scan.

 It is important that you practice these methods before your MRI scan, including switching between different methods.
 Later on this website, you will find some practice videos that I have made, which will help you practice being still and keeping your mind occupied.